jakubvalenta/human-activities/README.rst

 Requires Windows 7 or newer.

-1. Download and open `Human Activities.exe`_.
+1. Download and open `Human.Activities.exe`_.
 The app will start immediatelly, it doesn't need any special installation.
 2. To automatically start Human Activities each time your PC starts, copy *Human Activities.exe* into the *Startup* folder of the Start Menu.